Hopland Band of Pomo Indians of the Hopland Rancheria: Reservation

 The Hopland Pomo's reservation is the Hopland Rancheria.
 Approximately 700 tribal members live in the area and 50 on the ranchería.
 The Rancheria was established in 1907 and is 40 acre large.
 It is located about 3 mi east of Hopland, California.

 Government

 The Hopland Pomo ratified their constitution on August 20, 1981, which established a governing 7-person council.

 The tribe conducts business from Hopland, California.

 Services and programs

 The Hopland Band of Pomo Indians has a tribal education program, EPA office, health department, utility department, police department, court system, and economic development corporation.
-The tribe owns and operates the Hopland Sho-Ka-Wah Casino, located east of Hopland.

 Disenrollment

 In 2016, the Hopland Band disenrolled 74 members of the tribe, ostensibly to remedy mistakes stemming from faulty processing of applications.